dunstontc/learn-go/code/Kernighan/tgpl/notes/04-Composite-Types.md

 	if err != nil {
 		return nil, err
 	}
-	//!-
-	// For long-term stability, instead of http.Get, use the
-	// variant below which adds an HTTP request header indicating
-	// that only version 3 of the GitHub API is acceptable.
-	//
-	//   req, err := http.NewRequest("GET", IssuesURL+"?q="+q, nil)
-	//   if err != nil {
-	//       return nil, err
-	//   }
-	//   req.Header.Set(
-	//       "Accept", "application/vnd.github.v3.text-match+json")
-	//   resp, err := http.DefaultClient.Do(req)
-	//!+

 	// We must close resp.Body on all execution paths.
 	// (Chapter 5 presents 'defer', which makes this simpler.)